EMCLab-Sinica/Intermittent-Distributed/README.md

-# Intermittent-aware Distributed Concurrency Control Demo
+# Distributed Concurrency Control in Intermittent Networks Demo

 <!-- ABOUT THE PROJECT -->
 ## Project Description